Skip to content

 1. Sustainable forestry policy or commitment for all its operations?

-The company commits to the multiple dimensions of sustainability covering both social and environmental issues through its code of conduct.
+The company commits to the multiple dimensions of sustainability covering both social and environmental issues through a series of policies for each related issue of environmental, social and governance.

 • Y